langchain-ai/opengpts/README.md

 Refer to this [guide](tools/redis_to_postgres/README.md) for migrating data from Redis to Postgres.

+## Breaking Changes

+### Migration 5 - Checkpoint Management Update
+Version 5 of the database migrations introduces a significant change to how thread checkpoints are managed:
+- Transitions from a pickle-based checkpointing system to a new multi-table checkpoint management system (breaking change)
+- Aligns with LangGraph's new checkpoint architecture for better state management and persistence
+- **Important**: Historical threads/checkpoints (created before this migration) will not be accessible in the UI
+- Previous checkpoint data is preserved in the `old_checkpoints` table but cannot be accessed by the new system
+- This architectural change improves how thread state is stored and managed, enabling more reliable state persistence in LangGraph-based agents.

 ## Features

 As much as possible, we are striving for feature parity with OpenAI.